-In the wake of the grave humanitarian crisis in Afghanistan, the Miller Institute for Global Challenges and the Law and the Berkeley Law Pro Bono Program recognize a need to immediately provide pro bono legal support to individuals at risk of persecution in Afghanistan.
+When the U.S. withdrawal from Afghanistan in August 2021 sparked a grave humanitarian crisis, the Miller Institute for Global Challenges and the Law and the Berkeley Law Pro Bono Program recognized a need to immediately provide pro bono legal support to individuals at risk of persecution in Afghanistan.

-Collaborative efforts resulted in UC Berkeley’s swift response to this urgent international crisis, culminating in the development of the Berkeley Law Afghanistan Project.
+Cooperative efforts resulted in UC Berkeley’s swift response to this emergency, culminating in the development of the Berkeley Law Afghanistan Project.

-Should you have any questions or concerns, please contact us at firstname.lastname@example.org.
+Should you have any questions or concerns, please contact email@example.com.